 In addition to introducing redheads and grey hair, Unicode has also expanded its range of hairstyles adding a bald option and curly-haired option into the mix.

 A total of 157 new emojis (77 unique as some have multiple skin tones) have been released in this update.

-The mango emoji will be released as part of Emoji in June this year.
+The mango emoji will be released later this year.